equinor/webviz-ert/README.md

 # Web based visualization for ERT

-## What is ertviz
+## What is Webviz-ert
-ertviz is a visualization tool for ERT based on [dash](https://github.com/plotly/dash) and [webviz-config](https://github.com/equinor/webviz-config).
+Webviz-ert is a visualization tool for ERT based on [dash](https://github.com/plotly/dash) and [webviz-config](https://github.com/equinor/webviz-config).

 ## Download project